Mitigating Staleness in Asynchronous Pipeline Parallelism via Basis Rotation: Understanding the Impact of Delay

 \subsection{Root of Degradation: \MISALIGN{}}

-The heterogeneous curvature of Transformer loss landscapes renders a single global learning rate ineffective \citep{zhang2024transformers,zhang2024adam}, establishing coordinate-wise adaptive optimizers like Adam as the de facto standard \citep{touvron2023llama2,dubey2024llama}.
-By adapting step sizes for each parameter individually, these optimizers effectively mitigate the oscillations that typically arise when the learning rate is excessive relative to local curvature \citep{kingma2014adam,zhang2020gradientclipping,pan2023toward}.
-We identify an implicit role of this adaptivity in asynchronous training: providing robustness against gradient delay.
-To illustrate this effect, we consider a quadratic optimization problem $\min_w \frac{1}{2} w^\top H w$ with a diagonal Hessian $H$ (see \cref{fig:quadratic-dominant_aligned}).
-In this setting, SGD exhibits oscillatory updates along the dominant eigenvector direction (red arrows) while progressing slowly along non-dominant directions (green arrows).
-In contrast, Adam effectively suppresses these oscillations with adaptivity, yielding a stable and nearly direct trajectory toward the optimum.
-Crucially, this stability ensures that the delayed update remains closely aligned with its non-delayed counterpart, rendering Adam robust to gradient staleness.
+The heterogeneous curvature of Transformer loss landscapes renders a single global step size ineffective \citep{zhang2024transformers,zhang2024adam}, establishing coordinate-wise adaptive optimizers like Adam as the de facto standard \citep{touvron2023llama2,dubey2024llama}.
+By adapting step sizes for each parameter individually, these optimizers effectively mitigate the oscillations that typically arise when the step size is excessive relative to local curvature \citep{kingma2014adam,zhang2020gradientclipping,pan2023toward}.

-However, this robustness critically depends on the alignment between the Hessian eigenbasis and the coordinate system underlying the adaptive method.
-When this alignment is not secured, Adam fails to effectively exploit adaptivity and becomes vulnerable to the detrimental effects of delayed gradients.
-As shown in \cref{fig:quadratic-dominant_misaligned}, under \misalign{}, Adam's effective adaptivity diminishes and its trajectory resembles the behavior of SGD.
-In particular, severe oscillations occur along the dominant eigenvector direction, which we identify as the primary mechanism amplifying sensitivity to delay.
-When the trajectory oscillates rapidly, delayed gradients are likely to be stale---pointing in outdated or even adversarial directions relative to the current iterate---thereby substantially degrading convergence.
+To illustrate this effect, consider the quadratic objective $\min_w \frac{1}{2} w^\top H w$ (see \cref{fig:quadratic}), first without delay.
+When the Hessian $H$ is diagonal, as depicted in \cref{fig:quadratic-dominant_aligned}, AdaSGD~\citep{wang2020adasgdbridginggapsgd}---which applies a single learning rate uniformly across all coordinates---exhibits oscillatory updates along the dominant eigenvector direction (red arrows) while progressing slowly along non-dominant directions (green arrows).
+In contrast, Adam effectively suppresses these oscillations, yielding a nearly direct trajectory toward the optimum.
+However, this coordinate-wise adaptivity critically depends on the alignment between the Hessian eigenbasis and the coordinate system underlying the adaptive method.
+As shown in \cref{fig:quadratic-dominant_misaligned}, under \misalign{}, Adam's effective adaptivity diminishes and its trajectory resembles the behavior of AdaSGD with severe oscillations occur along the dominant eigenvector direction.